 Teachers of grades 9-12 may earn the ACS by completing our Professional Learning Program for Computer Science Principles.
 The ACS grants the bearer permission to teach any CS or IT course listed in the Kentucky Program of Studies, regardless of their certification.

-Applications for the AdvanceKentucky Professional Learning Program will open in late 2023.
+Applications for the 2023-24 AdvanceKentucky Professional Learning Program are now open.
 Please use the button below for more information or to be notified when applications open.